 15. Just Us Books

 Just Us Books publishes multi-cultural children’s books which reflect the diversity of the United States.
-It is currently accepting submissions for chapter books and titles for middle readers, and you can get submission guidelines here.
+It is currently accepting submissions for picture books, chapter books and titles for middle readers, and you can get submission guidelines here.

 Many publishing companies have a genre specialization they excel in, and it is imperative that you research well to find one that suits your niche before approaching them.
 Once you have submitted your manuscript, be patient and give them time to come back to you.
 Getting a book published takes time, and you should remember that.
 Most publishers specify on the time it will take them to give you feedback.
 You should also know that traditional publishing works differently from self-publishing regarding timeline, you cannot, therefore, compare the two.